signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/advanced-algorithms.md

 * Write a function `variations(n)` which takes in an integer `n` and returns a vector containing every number which can be obtained by changing a single digit of `n`.

 * With `variations()` and the Miller--Rabin primality test, find a counterexample to the following statement: By changing at most a single digit of any positive integer, we can obtain a prime number.

-Use the [`memoise`](https://cran.r-project.org/web/packages/memoise/index.html) package to easily perform [memoization](https://en.wikipedia.org/wiki/Memoization) for the output of `miller_rabin()`.
-How much faster is your code with memoization compared to without memoization?